ant-design/ant-design-pro-site/docs/error-handle.en-US.md

 };
 ```

-In order to facilitate the display of 404 and other pages, we encapsulate the logic in the `request.js` to jump to the corresponding page according to the state.
+In order to facilitate the display of 404 and other pages, we encapsulate the logic in the `request.ts` to jump to the corresponding page according to the state.
 It is recommended to delete this logic in the online environment.
 The code is as follows:

 ```js
     .catch(e => {